 The Fund believes it is a "grandfathered health plan" under the Patient Protection and Affordable Care Act (the "Affordable Care Act").
 A grandfathered health plan can preserve certain basic health coverage that was already in effect when that law was enacted in 2010.
-Being a grandfathered health plan means that this plan may not include certain consumer protections of the Affordable Care Act that apply to other plans, for example, the requirement for an external review process for claims appeals.
+Being a grandfathered health plan means that this plan may not include certain consumer protections of the Affordable Care Act that apply to other plans.
 However, grandfathered health plans must comply with certain other consumer protections in the Affordable Care Act, for example, the elimination of lifetime limits on benefits.
 Questions regarding which protections apply and which protections do not apply to a grandfathered health plan can be directed to the Plan Administrator at (646) 473-9200.
-You may also contact the Employee Benefits Security Administration, U.S. Department of Labor at (866) 444-3272 or www.dol.gov/agencies/ebsa/about-ebsa/ask-a-question/ask-ebsa.
+You may also contact the Employee Benefits Security Administration, U.S. Department of Labor, at (866) 444-3272 or www.DOL.gov/Agencies/EBSA.
 This website has a table summarizing which protections do and do not apply to grandfathered health plans.